-The holiday season is upon us and if you find yourself struggling at times, you must know are not alone.
-The practice of mindfulness can greatly alleviate the hurdles that stand in the way of a happy, hopeful holiday season.
+The holiday season is upon us.
+If you are struggling at times and feel holiday stress, you are not alone.
+The practice of mindfulness can greatly alleviate the hurdles that stand in the way of a happy, hopeful, and cheerful holiday season.

-To learn how to tackle and overcome holiday stress with the help of a mindfulness practice is a wonderful way to start the year.
+Learn how to tackle and overcome holiday stress with the help of top mindfulness practices.
+Here is a wonderful way to start the year on the right foot.

 - Are you burdened by financial requests and gift giving?